Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Embedding AM within a Parallel Scheme

 \subsection{The hunt for more explained variance}

-As shown in \cite{JNRS10}, \cite{LT11} for GPower, and due to our equivalence theorem (Theorem 1), we know that Algorithm~2 (AM) is only able to converge to a local solution.
+As shown by \citet{JNRS10} and \citet{LT11} for GPower, and due to our equivalence theorem (Theorem 1), we know that Algorithm~2 (AM) is only able to converge to a stationary point rather than a global solution.
 Moreover, quality of the solution will depend on the starting point (SP) $x^{(0)}$ used.
 When the algorithm is run just once, the quality of the obtained solution, in terms of the objective value (or explained variance), can be poor.
 Hence, if the amount of explained variance is important, it will be useful to run the method repeatedly from a number of different SPs.
-In this and all subsequent experiments we generated $A\in\RR^{n\times p}$ with independent and uniformly distributed entries from $[-1,1]$.
-Here chose $n=512$ and $p=2,048$ (and renormalized the columns so that their norms are uniformly distributed on $[0,1]$) and solved the corresponding $L_0$ constrained $L_2$ variance SPCA problem with $s = 1,2,4,\dots, 2048$.
+We considered ``AT\&T Database of Faces" data set\footnote{\href{https://www.kaggle.com/kasikrit/att-database-of-faces/data}{https://www.kaggle.com/kasikrit/att-database-of-faces/data}}, which contains 400 images, and the size of each image is 92x112 pixels.
+After reshaping the data set, the data matrix has 400 rows and 10304 columns.
+We normalized each row of the matrix, and centralized each column of the normalized matrix and solved the corresponding SPCA problems described in Table \ref{tab:8REFORM} with $s = 1,2,4,\dots, 4096$.
 For each $s$ we run AM from $l=1,000$ randomly generated SPs with $maxIt=200$ and $tol=10^{-6}$.
-The results are given in Figure~\ref{fig:BPms}, where the vertical axis corresponds to the amount of explained variance of a particular solution compared to the best solution found.
+It is noteworthy to mention that the explained variance for the cases with $L_2$ and $L_1$ variance are considered as $\|Ax\|^2_2$ and $\|Ax\|_1$, respectively.
+The results are given in Figures~\ref{fig:BPmsL_2} and \ref{fig:BPmsL_1}.
+In the first two rows of Figures \ref{fig:BPmsL_2} and \ref{fig:BPmsL_1}, the vertical axis corresponds to the amount of explained variance of a particular solution compared to the best solution found with respect to the target sparsity level (horizontal axis) with the above setting.
+For the cases with $L_1$ constrained, we considered $\lambda_s(a)$ to be updated for some predefined iterations (let's say 10), and $\lambda_s(a)$ would be fixed afterwards in order to have a stable $F(x,y)$.
+The same trick can be applied to the cases with penalty (cases 5-8).
+That is, we control sparsity level by $\gamma$ for some predefined iterations; to do so, in order to reach the sparsity level of $s$, first, we sort the vector ``$a$" based on its squared and absolute value for the operators $U_{\gamma}(a)$ and $V_{\gamma}(a)$, respectively.
+Then, we set $\gamma$ to be the $s^{\text{th}}$ element of the new sorted vector, and by doing so we can guarantee the sparsity level of the output vector to be $s$ for the predefined iterations, and we make $\gamma$ fixed afterwards.
+Overall, it means that there is no need to tune $\gamma$ in the aforementioned cases.
+In the third rows of the Figures \ref{fig:BPmsL_2} and \ref{fig:BPmsL_1}, the left ones show the best explained variance for the formulations with $L_2$ and $L_1$ variances among 1000 runs; and the right ones highlight that the best explained variance for all formulations are close to each other.

 Clearly, for small $s$ it is easy to obtain a bad solution if we run the method only a few times; this effect is milder for large $s$ but may be substantial nevertheless in real life problems.
 Hence, especially when $s$ is small, it is necessary to employ a globalization strategy such as rerunning AM from a number of different starting points.
 This experiment illustrates that the simple strategy of running the method from a number of randomly generated starting points can be effective in finding solutions with more explained variance.
 A ``naive'' (NAI) approach would be to do this sequentially: solve the problem with one starting point first before solving it for another starting point.